sinch/docs/docs/sms/sms-guide.md

 ### Replace a batch

 This operation will replace all the parameters of a batch with the provided values.
-Effectively the same as cancelling then batch and sending a new one instead.
+Effectively, this is the same as cancelling then batch and sending a new one instead.

 #### Request